 AR professionals can build sales by focussing on analysts who influence sales, and by turning the conversation to the impact of market changes on customers.
 Market analysts, quite understandably, look at the whole market and will welcome informed conversation with vendors that can speak strategically at the market level.
 However, to generate more sales recommendation they need to use their own clients’ successes as proof points to validate or challenge the analysts’ scenario for the market.
+It is pivotal to use the right marketing solutions for your business.
 As Alec Baldwin’s misanthropic sales leader Blake says in Glengarry Glen Ross: Always Be Closing.

 Unlike interactions with journalists, it’s hard for spokespeople to continually bridge the conversation back to the vendors’ topics message without seeming dead-headedly rude.
 A glance at research, or even at a selection of analyst research, shows that, while vendors are hugely concerned with enterprises’ purchasing decisions, neither analysts or CIOs share the same narrow focus on the moment of purchase.

 A great example, shown in a recent Lighthouse Research Round-up, is the market for customer relations marketing (CRM) solutions.
 For those who don’t know it, the basic trend is a movement towards software as a service (SaaS), provided both by SaaS start-ups and by traditional license-fee based vendors (who has to spread their resources between developing new SaaS functionality, maintaining the legacy product and cutting costs to respond to the recession.
 Traditional vendors are often reacting defensively, by developing customisation and vertical market feature that lock the customer in.
 Both new and old vendors are struggling to find systems integration and developments specialists who can build high-performance components and hybrid cloud solutions to support SaaS.